 In celebration of your annual Easter egg hunt and eating far too much chocolate at a detriment to your physical health, we’ve decided to take a deeper look into a Japanese promo focusing on the Easter period.
-Whether you celebrate Easter or not, happy Sunday from everyone here at Ludkins Media.
 This is 2017’s Pikachu’s Easter 055/SM-P.

 Released on 1 April 2017, as part of the Sparkling Spring Festival Campaign, Pikachu’s Easter was distributed at participating Pokemon Centres in Japan.
 Customers were supplied with an egg-shaped card that included 1 of 4 promotional cards when purchasing five or more booster packs in one transaction.

 The promo cards in question were a Mareanie, Turtonator, Passimian, and of course, Pikachu.
 The cards were available up until 9 April 2017.

 The Sparkling Spring Festival Campaign also included an egg distribution in Pokemon Sun and Moon as well as Easter-themed merchandise such as plush toys, keyrings, and stickers.

 From a collector’s standpoint, Easter’s Pikachu 055/SM-P is quite pricey for a card that was given away as a free promotional release.
 The last PSA 10 sold at on eBay at the end of March for $475 and recent solds show a stable price point currently around that mark.
 As far as the other cards in this collection go, due to the lack of dedicated artwork, there seems to be a very low population and a low price to match.